-Here are four new Get to Know Your Customers Day ideas you can use in 2021 to get up to speed on customers’ expectations for retailers and eCommerce businesses.
+Here are four new Get to Know Your Customers Day ideas you can use to get up to speed on customers’ expectations for retailers and eCommerce businesses.

 Send a Poll...with an Incentive

 More and more customers prefer to interact with businesses online, but few are willing to give you their feedback for free.
 By coupling a poll with an incentive, like a discount or gift card, you can more effectively encourage customer engagement.
 And, more importantly, this approach will allow you to show genuine appreciation for your customers.